PigeonProtocolConsortium/pigeon-spec/message_format.md

 Message multihashes are calculated as follows:

-1. The first character is a `%` symbol, indicating that it is a `message` rather than an `identity`, `blob` or `string`.
-2. The next 52 characters are a [Crockford base 32](https://www.crockford.com/base32.html) SHA512 hash of the previous message's content.
+1. Create a [Crockford base 32](https://www.crockford.com/base32.html) sha256 hash of the message's content.
-3. The message multihash ends in `.sha512`.
+2. Append the string `TEXT.` to the front of the checksum created in step 1.

 ### Line 4: `Depth`